🔧 Expert automotive guides trusted by 250,000+ readers monthly

 child lock safety practices

-1. Confirm: engage both rear child locks; test each door from inside to verify secure operation.
+1. Confirm: Engage both rear child locks and test each door from inside before every trip with young children.

-2. Educate: brief older children on why locks are engaged and when you’ll restore normal door use.
+2. Educate: Tell older children why the locks are on and when you’ll restore normal door use.
+A quick explanation builds better habits than silence.

-3. Clear: remove loose items and route bags away from doors to prevent accidental pressure on handles.
+3. Clear: Remove loose bags or items near the rear doors to prevent accidental pressure on the handles.

 Troubleshooting: What to Do If a Child Lock Won’t Move or Work